 The PPC has a Committee, which ensures the smooth running of the club.
-The Committee generally meets on the first Saturday of each month, excluding January.
+The Committee meets on the second Saturday of each month, excluding January.
 These meetings commence at 8:30am and all members are welcome to attend.
 At some point, you will be summoned to attend a Committee meeting in order for you to formally introduce yourself to the club – this forms part of the application process.

 There are many different handgun disciplines available in New Zealand (see the Pistol Shooting in NZ page), however the PPC has predominantly focused on the ‘Action’ based disciplines and in recent years, eventually settled on ‘IPSC’ as its primary focus - see the IPSC page.
 The pistol club also shoots 'Speed' and '3 Gun' from time to time.